zikuan/p4/P4D2_2017_Fall/exercises/ecn/README.md

 6. A deparser that selects the order in which fields inserted into the outgoing packet.
-7. A `package` instantiation supplied with the parser, control, checksum verfiication and recomputation and deparser.
+7. A `package` instantiation supplied with the parser, control, checksum verification and recomputation and deparser.

 ## Step 3: Run your solution